Review of Wellness Complete Health Grain Free Dry Dog Food

-Wven when you consider the protein-boosting effect of the peas, chickpeas and flaxseed, this looks like the profile of a kibble containing a notable amount of meat.
+Even when you consider the protein-boosting effect of the peas, dried potatoes, chickpeas and flaxseed, this looks like the profile of a kibble containing a significant amount of meat.

-Wellness Complete Health Grain Free is a dry dog food using a notable amount of named meat meals as its main source of animal protein, thus earning the brand 4.5 stars.
+Wellness Complete Health Grain Free is a dry dog food using a significant amount of named meat meals as its dominant source of animal protein, thus earning the brand 5 stars.

 Wellness Dog Food